jjosef/weather-app/README.md

 [superagent](https://visionmedia.github.io/superagent/) is my goto HTTP wrapper for both front and backend development.
 I'm not creating a backend component in this example, but it would be useful for a simple user manager and location storage.

-[weather-icons-react](https://najens.github.io/weather-icons-react/) a simple library of weather-related icons to spice up the app a little bit.
+[weather-icons](https://erikflowers.github.io/weather-icons/) a simple library of weather-related icons to spice up the app a little bit.
+This is a weird package, you need to install it from the github repo and not npm.

 # Deploying

-Deploying the app will publish the React app to a Google Storage bucket and the backend proxy to a Google App Engine instance via Github Actions.
+Deploying the app will publish the React app and the backend proxy to a GCP Cloud Run instance via Github Actions.

 # Getting Started with Create React App